 What Does "Awaiting Disposition" Mean?
-A Comprehensive Guide
+A practical guide

 The phrase "awaiting disposition" is a common term used across various fields, most notably in legal and medical settings.
-While seemingly straightforward, its precise meaning depends heavily on the context in which it's used.
-This article will delve into the meaning of "awaiting disposition" in different scenarios, outlining what it implies and what you should expect during this waiting period.
+On top of that, while seemingly straightforward, its precise meaning depends heavily on the context in which it's used.
+This article will break down the meaning of "awaiting disposition" in different scenarios, outlining what it implies and what you should expect during this waiting period.

 Understanding the Core Meaning